Hiyasr/CSATOM/README.md

-# CSATOM
+# CSAM
 ### README.md

-# CSATOM (Citizen Science Astronomy and Telescope Observation Management)
+# CSAM(Citizen Science Astronomy Management)

-CSATOM is an innovative platform that brings together the worlds of citizen science and telescope observation management to empower astronomy enthusiasts, researchers, and citizen scientists to explore the cosmos and contribute to scientific discovery.
+CSAM is an innovative platform that brings together the worlds of citizen science and telescope observation management to empower astronomy enthusiasts, researchers, and citizen scientists to explore the cosmos and contribute to scientific discovery.

 ## Table of Contents